RS485 Device Configuration Guide

 - In the Modbus Poll Task menu, click +Add for a new poll.
 You will see the Polling Task parameters that need to be configured.

-Figure 1: Add poll task- Fill in the required fields based on the sensor’s datasheet, as shown in the screenshot and parameter settings below.
-In this example, a water quality pH sensor is used.
+Fill in the relevant fields according to the specific sensor’s datasheet, as shown in the screenshot and parameter settings below.
+Here we create a temperature polling task as an example.

-Only parameters directly related to these polling tasks are described here.
+NOTEOnly parameters directly related to these polling tasks are described here.
 Other parameters remain at their default values.
 For more details, refer to Add Modbus Poll Task.

-Figure 1: Configure the polling task-
+Figure 1: Add temperature polling task-

 Channel ID: Identifier of the polling task.